wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/32-memorandum-administration-cleland-to-dot.md

 ---
+doc_date: '1966-03-18'
+doc_num: 32
+doc_order: 32
+naa_refs:
+- naa_barcode: 12031697
+  naa_control_symbol: 1965/5939
+  naa_series: A452
+  reference: '[NAA: A452, 1965/5939]'
-title: "32 Memorandum, Administration (Cleland) To Dot"
+title: Memorandum, Administration (Cleland) To Dot
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9540
 vol_id: 26
-doc_date: 1966-03-18
-barcode: 12031697
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 32 Memorandum, Administration (Cleland) To Dot

 Port Moresby, 18 March 1966

 Confidential

-I refer to your confidential memorandum 65/5939 of 25th January 1966, the draft statement attached thereto and subsequent correspondence regarding the proposal to modify the Territory’s immigration policy to permit temporary entry of a limited number of non-European specialist technicians and professional personnel for essential purposes.1
+I refer to your confidential memorandum 65/5939 of 25th January 1966, the draft statement attached thereto and subsequent correspondence regarding the proposal to modify the Territory’s immigration policy to permit temporary entry of a limited number of non-European specialist technicians and professional personnel for essential purposes.[1](#f1)

 2\.
 The matter was referred to the Administrator’s Council at its meeting on 3rd March 1966 ...